Buying your first nail drill kit is an exciting venture because it’s an investment in your passion.

 The VP safety bit looks like the tapered barrel bit, but it has a rounded tip.
 This is the best nail bit for use in the cuticle area.
 The small size also works perfectly for smaller-sized nails.

-The pedicure bit is a precision diamond bit which helps take rough calluses off feet.
+The pedicure bit is a precision diamond bit that helps take rough calluses off feet.
 You’ll recognize it by the slightly narrower tip with diamond stripes.
 The stripes aid in cooling.

-In the video below by Nail Career Education, nail expert Suzi demonstrates what to look for in an acrylic nail drill and how to use various nail drill bits to get preferred results.
+In the video by Nail Career Education, nail expert Suzi demonstrates what to look for in an acrylic drill and how to use various drill bits to get preferred results.

-Nail bit may rust after repeatedly soaking them.
+Nail bits may rust after repeatedly soaking them.
 Diamond bits won’t rust, so they may be worth the investment if you plan to use them daily.

 More Related Resources: